le-quentin/CocoBot/README.md

 ### Deploy
 - [ ] Proper logging with timestamp and levels
-- [ ] stored_messages outside of docker image (not necessary if using Mongo or Protobuf)
+- [x] messages.json outside of docker image (not necessary if using Mongo or Protobuf)
 - [ ] alternative images for armv7 and amd64*
 - [ ] GitHub actions to automatically push image on commit push